Ghosts-Urban Legends

 Visit Van Nest Park at 218 Cranbury Rd, West Windsor Township, NJ 08550, aka Grover’s Mills.
 Bring your phone and play the recording while at the site.
 Lots of great historical fun!

-In 2024, the celebration will occur on Saturday, October 26, from 1–4 PM at West Windsor Arts.
-Activities.
-The Broadcast Bash 2024 and a Martian Bike Ride will commemorate the 86th anniversary of Orson Welles’ War of the Worlds radio play with events in West Windsor, New Jersey, October 26-27.
-Tickets and more information on the event may be found at westwindsorarts.org/event/broadcast-bash-2024-86/
+The celebration occurs near the last weekend of October alongside the West Windsor Arts Center in West Windsor, New Jersey.
+The Broadcast Bash and a Martian Bike Ride commemorate the anniversary of Orson Welles’s War of the Worlds radio play.
+Tickets and more information on the event may be found at the West Windsor Arts website.

-• Artists Eric Schultz and Robert Hummel will discuss their art and display their work
+• Artists Eric Schultz and Robert Hummel will discuss and display their art.

 • Halloween crafts and snacks